lokesh-dc/Weather-App/readme.md

 # Weather APP - <a href="https://hilarious-alpaca-f7c2a1.netlify.app/"> Deployed Link </a>
 ## SUMMARY :
-  An App to get weather for your hometown or search for place you may plan to travel.
+  An App to get weather for your hometown or search for any place you may plan to travel.
 ## Tech Stack
   * HTML5
   * CSS3